Shakil-Shahadat/template/Readme.md

 # What is this?

-A barebone starter template to start a project.
+A barebone HTML starter template to start a project.